-- Are they asking questions about the story? - 4.
-As children read, suggest reading strategies if they are struggling: "Try saying the beginning of the word.
-Try looking at the picture for help."
-Encourage children to take a guess or read past the unknown word. - 5.
-Possible teaching points to address based on your observations: - Call attention to all the high-frequency words children have used. - Review how to find a known part in an unknown word. - Show children how to use analogies to move from the known to the unknown when encountering new words. - Work with suffixes and prefixes. - Review using grammar (syntax) to unlock words by considering the sentence structure or parts of speech in the sentence. - Explore the story grammar-characters, setting, problem, and so on. - Review how to determine what is important in a picture or sentence. - Model asking questions or making "I wonder . . . " statements to extend comprehension. - Review using punctuation marks to guide the meaning-making process.
-Call attention to the exclamation point on the last page. - Model how to revisit the text to find specific examples or ideas in the story.
+5. Possible teaching points to address based on your observations:

+- Call attention to all the high-frequency words children have used. - Review how to find a known part in an unknown word. - Show children how to use analogies to move from the known to the unknown when encountering new words. - Work with suffixes and prefixes. - Review using grammar (syntax) to unlock words by considering the sentence structure or parts of speech in the sentence. - Explore the story grammar characters, setting, problem, solution and so on. - Review how to determine what is important in a picture or sentence. - Model asking questions or making "I wonder..." statements to extend comprehension. - Review using punctuation marks to guide the meaning-making process. - Model how to revisit the text to find specific examples or ideas in the story.